Polymer & Plastics Engineering

 Online Polymer & Plastics Engineering Programs

-In 2018-2019, 18 schools offered a polymer engineering program of some type.
+In the 2018-2019 academic year, 18 schools offered some type of polymer and plastics engineering program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|